Images

 Market and model

 The Milanese maker is keen to point out its unique positioning in the market - "we're the only brand able to sell a car at 2 million euros and 30,000 euros" Alfa boss Jean-Phillipe Imparato boasted at the launch of this car.
-Pricing for the standard 156hp EV version starts with the 'Elettrica' model at just under £34,000.
-There's a mid-range 'Speciale' version at just under £36,000. version real 'Alfisti' customers will want though, is the high performance Junior 'Elettrica Veloce', with its more powerful 280hp motor.
+Pricing for the Ibrida Hybrid (offered in a single spec) starts from around £28,000.
+Pricing for the standard 156hp Elettrica EV version starts at just under £34,000.
+There's a mid-range 'Speciale' EV variant at just under £36,000.
+The EV derivative real 'Alfisti' customers will want though, is the high performance Junior 'Elettrica Veloce', with its more powerful 280hp motor.
 One of those was priced from launch at £42,295.

 + More